volksman/pinax-notifications/README.rst

 Documentation
 --------------

+The pinax-notifications documentation is available at https://pinax-notifications.readthedocs.org/en/latest/.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.
+If you would like to help us improve our documentation or write more documentation, please join our Pinax Project Slack channel and let us know!

 Code of Conduct